zhu00069/bo-portfolio-angular/README.md

 # BoPortfolio

-This is my portfolio using Angular framework, currrently I am still learning and will keep progressing.
+This is my portfolio using Angular framework, currently I am still learning and will keep progressing.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.